 Who We Are

-We are a coalition of more than 140 organizations including providers, community-based organizations, health insurance plans, aging organizations and advocacy groups, as well as over 460,000 senior advocates.
+We are a coalition of 200 organizations including providers, community-based organizations, health insurance plans, aging organizations, and advocacy groups, as well as more than 600,000 senior advocates.
 We provide commentary and analysis on regulation and legislation, gather evidence of what is working in Medicare Advantage through research and experience of the diverse group of beneficiaries and stakeholders within our coalition to advocate for policies that result in high-quality, affordable care for Medicare Advantage beneficiaries.

-Our community is made stronger by our 460,000+ seniors that are racially, socio-economically and geographically diverse and engage with policymakers on both sides of the aisle, as well as our 140+ ally organizations, such as Silver Sneakers and the YMCA, that see the value of Medicare Advantage firsthand because of beneficiaries like you!
+Our community is made stronger by our over 1 million seniors who are racially, socio-economically, and geographically diverse and engage with policymakers on both sides of the aisle, as well as our coalition 200 ally organizations that see the value of Medicare Advantage firsthand because of beneficiaries like you!

 Have questions?
 Email us at email@example.com.
 We look forward to hearing from you!